Quick Answer

 • Laminated prints for moisture resistance

-Luis, who runs a landscaping business, adds QR codes to yard signs.
-Using weather-resistant vinyl keeps the code scannable through rain and sun exposure.
+Landscaping businesses that add QR codes to yard signs use weather-resistant vinyl to keep the code scannable through rain and sun exposure.

 Test After Printing